 For example, consider once more the extracted argument concerning the local laws and dog poop.
 Suppose you think that the argument is incorrect - the conclusion, you think, is false.
 Then you must say which premise is incorrect: since the argument is valid, if the conclusion is false then one of the premises must be false as well.
-Perhaps you think that the second premise-"If the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn"-is false.
-Then tell me why that is.
+Perhaps you think that the second premise-"If the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn, then it is.
 Perhaps you have reasons to think that the local laws are not as fair as the author of the passage suggests.